 Making Your First Beard Balm

-- You will want to place your pot on a very low heat and add in your pre-measured beeswax and butter.
+- Add in your beeswax and butter.
 Stir occasionally.

-Here are a few great recipes to get you started on making your very first beard balm:
+Here are a few great recipes to get you started on making your beard balm:

 Woodsy Grape Bliss